Kirriereoch Hike

 The image below is of the steep route down the north side of Kirriereoch.
 It is about 600ft down here to the lowest part on the crossing.
 There are a lot of rocks to get through, so is a bit slow going.
 Looks a fairly tough hike up here.

-I had only viewed this route from Shalloch-on-Minnoch before, and it looked almost impossible from there.
+I had only viewed this route from Shalloch-on-Minnoch before, with it looking almost impossible from there.
 Glad to find it was possible to hike down or up here.

 Kirriereoch steep north side image